Fakorede/former-portfolio/README.md

 AND

-:heart: :coffee: :headphones: In :nigeria:
+:heart: :coffee: :headphones:

+In :nigeria:

+with sight on :de: